jrottenberg/pre-commit-hooks/README.md

 ## Hooks

-### Frigate
+### Pifreqs

-Run [frigate](https://github.com/rapidsai/frigate) against the detected chart(s) in the repository and create/update a README.md file in the same folder.
+Leverage [pifreqs](https://github.com/bndr/pipreqs) to validate the required packages in code versus in setup.py